LG LP1419IVSM Review

 In any case, accounting for these two inefficiencies, the LP1419IVSM’s seasonally adjusted cooling capacity (SACC) is 10,000 BTU.

-The LP1419IVSM high SACC allowed it to perform very well in our own real world performance tests.
+The LP1419IVSM's relatively high SACC allowed it to perform very well in our own real world performance tests.
 In a 150 sq. ft. room with a starting temperature of 90° F (and an outdoor temperature, also at 90° F) the LP1419IVSM was able to lower room temperature by 10° F in about 10 minutes and 15° F in about 30 minutes.

 Like most other 14,000 BTU units on the market, the LP1419IVSM draws a lot of power.
 14,000 BTU units draw between 1200 and 1400+ watts depending on specific manufacturer and model.
 The LP1419IVSM draws 1370 watts on maximum fan speed operating at maximum cooling capacity.